DGX Custom - EZ-ON Regulator Kit

 • Disconnect regulator first stage from the outlet of the gas supply cylinder

 To bleed line pressure, do NOT use the OPV, unscrew the Schrader valve in the hose, or disassemble the first stage regulator.
-In an circumstance where the line has been inadvertently pressurized and a device with a manually operated valve and QD post is not conveniently available, then very slowly unscrew a port plug from the first stage body.
+In an circumstance where the line has been inadvertently pressurized and a device with a manually operated valve and BC QD post is not conveniently available, then very slowly unscrew a port plug from the first stage body.
 Note this will likely cause the port plug O-ring to be dislodged and probably damaged, necessitating replacement.
 You might wish to keep an QD post Air Nozzle handy as an alternative.

 More Information